-IMPORTANT: Gasoline containing alcohol (ethanol or methanol) can cause a formation of acid during storage and can damage the fuel system.
-If the gasoline being used contains alcohol, it is advisable to drain as much of the remaining gasoline as possible from the fuel tank, remote fuel line, and engine fuel system.
+IMPORTANT: Fuel containing alcohol (ethanol or methanol) can cause a formation of acid during storage that can damage the fuel system.
+If the fuel being used contains alcohol, Mercury Marine recommends draining as much of the remaining fuel as possible from the fuel tank, remote fuel line, and engine fuel system.

-The most effective method for storage preparation is to add the recommended amount of Mercury Precision Fuel Stabilizer and Mercury Precision Quickleen products as described on their containers to the fuel tank before the last operation of the boat.
-Adding Fuel Stabilizer will help prevent the formation of varnish and gum in the gasoline.
-The Mercury Precision Quickleen product will help clean and lubricate the fuel injectors.
+The most effective method for storage preparation is to add the recommended amount of Mercury Precision Fuel Stabilizer and Mercury Precision Quickleen products, as described on their respective containers, to the fuel tank before the final operation of the boat prior to storage.
+Fuel Stabilizer helps prevent the formation of varnish and gum in the fuel.
+Quickleen helps clean and lubricate the fuel injectors.

-- Portable Fuel Tank Pour the required amount of gasoline stabilizer (follow instructions on container) into fuel tank.
-Tip fuel tank back and forth to mix stabilizer with the fuel. - Permanently Installed Fuel Tank Pour the required amount of gasoline stabilizer (follow instructions on container) into a separate container and mix with approximately one quart (one liter) of gasoline.
-Pour this mixture into fuel tank. - Pull the drain hose off the right side fitting.
-Hold the open end of the hose over a container.
-Loosen drain screw and drain the fuel filter chamber.
+- 1. Pour additives into the fuel: - a.
+Portable Fuel Tank Pour the required amount of fuel stabilizer into fuel tank.
+Close the tank and tip back and forth to mix. - b.
+Permanently Installed Fuel Tank Pour the required amount of fuel stabilizer into a separate container.
+Add approximately one quart of fuel to the container.
+Mix and pour into the fuel tank.

+2. Remove the drain hose from the aft hose fitting (right side of the chamber).
+Hold the unattached end of the hose over a suitable container.